vvvote/vvvote/doc/install.md

 In Apache, you can do this by adding the following line in the virtual host configuration:

 	SetEnv VVVOTE_CONFIG_DIR "/etc/vvvote/config"

-When everything works __do not forget__ to set 'debug' to false in order to make sure that no sensitive data is sended to the clients.

 ## Generate and Distribute Server Keys
 Each server uses its own voting key.
 Therefore we need to generate a key on each server and distribute their public part to the other server.